 Top 10 Reasons to Outsource Supply Chain Management

-Though SCM issues are common, they can be avoided if you outsource supply chain management to a 3PL.
+Though SCM issues are common, they can be avoided if you choose supply chain management outsourcing to a partner.
 That statement may sound like an oversimplification of a complex operation, but it’s true.

 Perhaps unsurprisingly, most retailers are not logistics experts, and few ecommerce store owners have degrees in supply chain management.
 If they did, they would probably work for a third party logistics provider.

-Like any outsourced service, the number one reason any business would outsource supply chain management is because there is an expert out there who can do it better, faster, and cheaper than if you did it in house.
+Like any outsourced service, the number one reason any business would opt for supply chain management outsourcing is because there is an expert out there who can do it better, faster, and cheaper than if you did it in house.

 Ecommerce retailers can outsource their supply chain to boost productivity, facilitate more efficient service, and accelerate business growth.
 By doing so, they avoid entanglements with the strategic and tactical details of supply chain management and optimization.